Brad Binder: 2021

 Binder, along with KTM, had a rough start to the 2021 season.
-Despite this, he maintained top ten positions and got into the top 5 four times, with two 5th places at Portimao and Mugello and two 4th place finishes at Sachsenring and Assen.
+Despite this, he maintained top-ten positions and got into the top-five four times, with two fifth places at Portimao and Mugello and two fourth place finishes at Sachsenring and Assen.

-Binder scored a surprise home track victory for KTM at the Austrian MotoGP Grand Prix when, with 5 laps remaining and rain beginning to fall, he decided to take the chance of finishing the race on slicks while most other leading riders chose to pit and swap to motorcycles fitted with wet tires.
+Binder scored a surprise home track victory for KTM at the Austrian MotoGP Grand Prix when, with five laps remaining and rain beginning to fall, he decided to take the chance of finishing the race on slicks while most other leading riders chose to pit and swap to motorcycles fitted with wet tires.
 The gamble paid off and despite extremely slick conditions and mostly ineffective brakes due to the wet and cold track surface, he was able to withstand a late charge by Ducati rider Francesco Bagnaia and win the race.

 2022

 Binder stayed with Red Bull KTM Factory Racing team for a third consecutive season for the 2022 World Championship.
-He started off the year with an overachieving 2nd place finish at the Qatar Grand Prix.
-From then on, Brad has been a consistent top 10 finisher, with a tendency to perform better in race trim than in qualifying trim, as has been the case with his teammate Miguel Oliveira.
-He attained his first ever top 3 qualifying result in MotoGP at the 2022 Japanese Grand Prix, which he followed up with his second podium finish of the season, in 2nd position.
+He started off the year with an overachieving second place finish at the Qatar Grand Prix.
+From then on, Brad has been a consistent top-ten finisher, with a tendency to perform better in race trim than in qualifying trim, as has been the case with his teammate Miguel Oliveira.
+He attained his first ever top-three qualifying result in MotoGP at the 2022 Japanese Grand Prix, which he followed up with his second podium finish of the season, in second position.
 The final round of the season also saw Binder finish on the podium, with second position and the fastest lap of the race.

 2023

 Binder signed a contract with Red Bull KTM Factory Racing in June 2021, to remain with the team for the 2023 World Championship and 2024.
-He showed his class by winning the sprint race in Argentina at the 2nd race of the season coming from 15th on the grid, and ended the season with 5 podium finishes in Spain, Great Britain, Austria, Thailand, and Valencia, ending the season in 4th, the highest placing for a non-Ducati rider.
+He showed his class by winning the sprint race in Argentina at the 2nd race of the season coming from 15th on the grid, and ended the season with five podium finishes in Spain, Great Britain, Austria, Thailand, and Valencia, ending the season in fourth, the highest placing for a non-Ducati rider.

 On the weekend of the 2023 Austrian round, Binder extended his contract, which keeps him there until the end of 2026.

+Binder's contract with KTM was not extended for and beyond, and subsequently departed the category at the end of the season.

+Superbike World Championship (2027–)

+ROKiT BMW Motorrad WorldSBK Team (2027)

+After leaving MotoGP at the end of 2026, Binder will switch to Superbike World Championship for 2027 with the ROKiT BMW Motorrad WorldSBK Team, partnering his former Red Bull KTM Factory Racing teammate Miguel Oliveira.